 CONSIDER THESE TWO CASES

-- Aaron is pulled over on Port St. Lucie Boulevard.
+- Aaron is pulled over on U.S. 1 in Fort Pierce.
 He’s too distracted with his radio to realize that his windshield wipers were left on during the downpour the night before.
 The police officer tailing him did notice; however, seeing this as odd behavior in a cloudless sky.
 By the time Jim realizes the wipers are on, the siren behind him goes off.
 Aaron panics, recalling the large mug of beer he chugged before he hit the road, but calms down as he reminds himself that’s the only alcohol he had all day.
 The officer approaches the driver’s side window and the driver seems perfectly coherent.
 Still, those wipers were on for a reason, and Aaron is asked to blow a Breathalyzer.
 Aaron figures that at 220 lbs., there’s no way he would be legally drunk, so he consents.
 Aaron blows a 1.1, because he literally just slammed it all 15 minutes ago.
 Not only will Aaron be arrested and charged with DUI, he has just made his DUI lawyer’s job much tougher.
 Why would a prosecutor be inclined to strike a deal when they have evidence of your guilt in hand?